miscsamchris/IdenTicket/feedback.md

 On a scale of 1 to 5, I would rate the overall developer experience with Nillion as a 3.5

-Nillion offers powerful tools and a robust API, especially for handling secure computations like TOTP and AI-based tasks.
-The integration process is relatively smooth, and the documentation is clear.
-However, there may be a learning curve when first working with blind computation and ensuring compatibility with other technologies in the stack.
-Improved developer support or more extensive examples could elevate the experience further.

 ## 2. Tools and Resources

 **What docs did you use while building your project?**